- Pest Pros

 |UC 4A,4B,4C||0.055 or refusal||0.06|

 QNAP is an 8% oil-borne copper naphthenate solution that is an EPA-registered, non-restricted/general use preservative also standardized for use by the AWPA (P36).
-The product is created from recycled copper and an oil refining by-product – making it green from the start.
+The product is created from recycled copper and an oil refining by-product – making it a sustainable product from the start.
 QNAP has performance equal to or better than other oil-borne preservatives, requires no special equipment and the treated wood is not a hazardous waste, which allows for recycling or energy recovery.

 QNAP oil borne copper naphthenate is the perfect preservative, providing both excellent wood decay protection and the superior waterproofing qualities of an oil born preservative.
 QNAP treatments result in wood that is cleaner to the touch, with minimal excess preservative coming in contact with the environment.
 QNAP is the green choice in preservatives because it is not a restricted use pesticide.
 With durability better than other oil-borne preservatives, it is fast becoming the first choice for bridge timbers, barn timbers, glulam beams, salt storage domes, protector boards and highway railings.